mehmandarov/mehmandarov.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

+---

+## Rustam Mehmandarov

+_**Leader of the Norwegian Java User Group - javaBin, and a competency network coordinator for databases and information management at work.
+One of the organizers of [JavaZone][1].
+Speaker.**_

+---

+## About me

 I hold a master's degree in Computer Science from the University of Oslo, and I have been working as a developer, lead programmer and architect for over 10 years.

 In addition to being passionate about agile development, web development, architecture and geographical information systems, I am also a guru of both Linux and Windows worlds.

 On my spare time I enjoy working out, as well as coding in Python and Java [but not simultaneously].

-Leader of the Norwegian Java User Group - javaBin, and a competency network coordinator for databases and information management at work.

 ---